OpenBfS/imis-iam/docker/README.md

 ## Configuration

-### Keycloak

-Some aspects of the application can be configured via environment variables in keycloak/keycloak.env.
+Environment variables shared between containers are defined in `shared.env`.

 The configuration assumes a TLS endpoint is operated in front of the Compose stack, if used for production.
 The environment variable `PROTOCOLL` has to be set to `https` in this case.

+### Keycloak

+Some aspects of the application can be configured via environment variables defined in `keycloak/keycloak.env`.
+In case further environment variables need to be defined to configure other aspects of Keycloak (e.g. to set `KC_HTTP_MAX_QUEUED_REQUESTS` in productive setup), these can be set in an additional file `keycloak/optional.env`.

 ### Client application